Notes from Religion and the Decline of Magic (1976)

 was still dominated by the ideas of Galens, Aristotle and Hippocrates

-who argued that disease was the result of imbalances of the humors in
+who argued that disease was the result of imbalances of the four humours in

 the bloodstream (blood, phlegm, yellow bile and black bile).